 Now in step number 5, we will hand calculate the sequence currents and voltage quantities during a faulted condition so will calculate the positive sequence current the negative sequence current and the zero sequence current depending on the type of fault that is involved and keep in mind that in step 5, these current and voltage quantities are per unit values.

-In step 6, we will convert the per unit values that we calculated in step 5 into three phase current and voltage quantities that can be actually used and understood intuitively, so this requires a special sequence transformation which is understood from the principles of symmetrical components so we recommend watching the principles of symmetrical components video series Part 3a and 4b, the link can be found the description section below:
+In step 6, we will convert the per unit values that we calculated in step 5 into three phase current and voltage quantities that can be actually used and understood intuitively, so this requires a special sequence transformation which is understood from the principles of symmetrical components so we recommend watching the principles of symmetrical components video series Part 3a and 4b

 Now all these seven steps are quite complex and it is necessary to review them one by one and go through them in much more detail and that would be the basis of the remaining parts of this series so be sure to watch part 2b and part 2c of this video series.

 In part 3a we will be going over the three phase line to ground fault calculations.
-Now if this video was useful and valuable to you please be sure to subscribe at generalpac.com and donate through patreon, patreon.com/generalpac to become our patron and get valuable insights to our video tutorials and participate in webinars thank you.
+Now if this video was useful and valuable to you please consider subscribing to generalpac.com or becoming a patron on patreon.com.
+GeneralPAC.com making power systems intuitive, open and free to everyone, everywhere.
+Thank you.